 - The organisation you work for has BGP routers connected to the “Default Free Zone” and maybe even IXP’s.

-- Your organisation has its own ASN, IPv4 and IPv6 prefix(es).
+- Your organisation has its own ASN and IP prefix(es).

 - You have enable or configure rights on those routers.

 - You are involved in the networkers community.

 - You have permission from your organisation to become involved in the NLNOG RING.

 Admission to the project is discretionary and judged by perceived value for the RING as a whole.
 If your application is for an additional machine in a covered ASN, please contact us first.